anthonybald/anthonybald.github.io/index.md

 layout: default
 ---

 Hi there!
 Thanks for visiting my website.
+(Note: still under construction!)

 I work primarily at the intersection of economics, data science, and public policy.
 I use this site to collect my own notes and research, as well as other resources that I find useful.